-We had a spent the morning at the Suwankuha Temple, also known as the ‘Monkey Caves’, which is about and hour and half drive outside of Phuket.
-The first thing I noticed after getting off of the bus was the wild monkeys.
-They are everywhere: up, in and around the caves, which lead to the Buddha statues inside.
+We had spent the morning at the Suwankuha Temple, also known as the ‘Monkey Caves’, which is about an hour and a half drive outside of Phuket.
+The first thing I noticed after getting off the bus was the wild monkeys.
+They are everywhere: up, in, and around the caves, which lead to the Buddha statues inside.
 People were feeding them anything and everything and they were taking it.
 They were so mesmerizing, I think I could stand there for hours and watch them.

 This is a great stop along the route to the islands, so don’t overlook it on your way to the longboat ride.
 There appeared to be many tour operators, so I am sure you can find one to guide this trip for you from your hotel if you don’t have a car, otherwise, you can just take the drive out here and hire one of the guys from the shore.

-Once we arrived at the docks, roughly 15 minutes away from the caves, the excitement began to build.
-My life jacket was strapped on and I was in the boat, I noticed that she kept shooting me with her camera, so I shot back.
-Later I came to realize it was for photography sales at pennies on the dollar upon our return.
+Once we arrived at the docks, roughly 15 minutes away from Suwankuha Temple or “the caves”, the excitement began to build.
+My life jacket was strapped on and I was in the boat.
+Then I noticed this woman with camera.
+She kept shooting me with her camera, so I took shots back with my camera!
+Later, I realized it was for her photography sales at pennies on the dollar upon our return.
 How could you not buy one from her?
 She was so sweet and cute!

-Then off we went, at first, gliding and then speeding through the mangrove covered islands.
-The air, wind and water, splashing my face and hands, hanging on with all my might, I didn’t care.
+Then off we went, at first, gliding and then speeding through the mangrove-covered islands.
+The air, wind, and water, splashing my face and hands, hanging on with all my might, I didn’t care.
 I was in the front of the boat and this was pure bliss!
 The boats were so colorful against the backdrop of the green and blue water.

 And then, there is was: